Alin2299/Alin2299/README.md

 - Video gaming
 - Watching YouTube
 - Trying new things
-- Playing Table Tennis
+- Playing Table Tennis and Squash
 - Learning languages (programming and natural)
 - Listening to music
-- Travelling
+- Travelling and outdoors activities like hiking
 - Learning in general (E.g learning about politics, economics, history etc)

 <!--